lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving a Complex UITableView Using VIPER.md

         self.entityGateway = entityGateway
     }

-    func begin() {
+    func eventViewReady() {

-        let authorizedTransactions = entityGateway.fetchAuthorizedTransactions()
-        let postedTransactions = entityGateway.fetchPostedTransactions()
-        let transformer = TransactionListBeginTwoSourceUseCaseTransformer(
+        let transformer = TransactionListViewReadyTwoSourceUseCaseTransformer(transactionManager: entityGateway.twoSourceManager)
-            authorizedTransactions: authorizedTransactions,
-            postedTransactions: postedTransactions)
         transformer.transform(output: output)
     }
 }
 ```

 The use case's two methods are exactly the same as the two methods found in the ViewController of the previous version.
-As you already know from the previous post, they do almost exactly the same thing - we are using the `begin` method, now.
-I will discuss the `beginOneSource` method another day.
+As you already know from the previous post, they do almost exactly the same thing - we are using the `eventViewReady` method, now.
+I will discuss the `eventViewReadyOneSource` method another day.

 You can see that the injected EntityGateway provides some opaque indirection w.r.t. the access of the transactions, whereas in the previous version, the transactions where accessed from a known location.
 Here, only the EntityGateway knows where they are located.